 Internally, alignmentStats queries the bam index files similar to 'idxstats' from samtools.
+Please note that this does not discriminate for example between primary and secondary alignments.
+If you need more statistics, see for example quickBamFlagSummary from package Rsamtools.

 If x is a qProject object, the auxiliary bam files will not contain any unmapped reads, and the corresponding unmapped counts are calculated by subtracting auxiliary mapped counts from the total reads.
 The latter correspond to the unmapped counts from the corresponding genome bam files.